trick77/dockerflix/README.md

 ## Limitations

 Dockerflix only handles requests using plain HTTP or TLS using the SNI extension.
 Some media players don't support SNI and thus won't work with Dockerflix.
+If you need to proxy plain old SSLv1/v2 for a device, have a look at the non-SNI approach in [tunlr-style-dns-unblocking](https://github.com/trick77/tunlr-style-dns-unblocking).
-A few media players (i.e. Chromecast) ignore your DNS settings and always resort to a pre-configured DNS resolver which can't be changed.
-If you need to proxy plain old SSLv1/v2 for a device, have a look at the non-SNI description in [tunlr-style-dns-unblocking](https://github.com/trick77/tunlr-style-dns-unblocking).
+A few media players (i.e. Chromecast) ignore your DNS settings and always resort to a pre-configured DNS resolver which can't be changed (it still can be done though by rerouting these requests using iptables).

 ## Supported on-demand Internet streaming services